hanjingo/doc/NOTE/CPP_TEMPLATES/chapter11.md

 # Chapter 11.
 Template Argument Deduction

+[TOC]

 We still need to explore how argument-parameter matching proceeds.
 We describe it in terms of matching a type A (derived from the argument type) to a parameterized type P (derived from the parameter declaration).
 If the parameter is declared with a reference declarator, P is taken to be the type referenced, and A is the type of the argument.
 Otherwise, however, P is the declared parameter type, and A is obtained from the type of the argument by `decaying` array and function types to pointer types, ignoring top-level `const` and `volatile` qualifiers.

-However, a few constructs are not deduced contexts:
+However, a few constructs are not deduced from contexts:

 - Qualified type names.
 A type name like `Q<T>::X` will never be used to deduce a template parameter `T`.
-- Nontype expressions that are not just a nontype parameter.
+- Non-type expressions that are not just a nontype parameter.
 A type name like `S<I+1>` will never be used to deduce `I`.

 There are two situations in which the pair `(A, P)` used for deduction is not obtained from the arguments to a function call and the parameters of a function template: